The Benefits of XPS Foam Insulation Board

 XPS Energy efficiency

 Since residential wood framing typically makes up about 25 percent of the wall area (taking into account window and door framing), a quarter of the wall is uninsulated when only cavity insulation is used.
-As such, extruded polystyrene (XPS) foam sheathing can provide insulating value to the entire wall area.
-Aside from its inherent insulating performance, extruded polystyrene (XPS) foam sheathing, when properly installed and seams taped, can also greatly reduce air leakage through walls, which can improve energy efficiency and comfort.
+As such, extruded polystyrene foam sheathing can provide insulating value to the entire wall area.
+Aside from its inherent insulating performance, XPS foam sheathing, when properly installed and seams taped, can also greatly reduce air leakage through walls, which can improve energy efficiency and comfort.

 An essential attribute for sustainable building products, especially insulation, is the ability to function properly over its useful life without physical property performance degradation.
 In fact, good long-term insulation performance is needed to correctly design a building’s heating and air-conditioning systems.

 Extruded polystyrene foam can also have advantages due to its ability to assist with moisture management, resisting both water absorption and freeze/thaw cycles.
 When traditional insulation absorbs water, its thermal performance can be compromised over time.

 Three strong environmental principles are to reduce, reuse, and recycle.3 Since extruded polystyrene foam insulating sheathing can reduce energy loss in buildings, it can lower (i.e. reduce) the amount of energy (gas and electric) required to maintain comfortable living environments.